-Never use plastic sheets or tarps to protect a unit during storage.
+🜓 WARNING: Never use plastic sheets or tarps to protect a unit during storage.
 This practice can trap heat inside the unit and could potentially cause damage to plastic components.

-Label on the casing section(s)
+Label on the coil section(s)

-Do not operate the pressure vessel at service conditions outside of the PED nameplate located at the coil connection.
+/IN WARNING: Do not operate the pressure vessel at service conditions outside of the PED nameplate located at the coil connection.
 See position 1 for the location of the PED nameplate.

-Maximum working temperature of the pressure vessel as mentioned on the PED nameplate exceeds the nominal operating temperature of the unit.
+WARNING: Maximum working temperature of the pressure vessel as mentioned on the PED nameplate exceeds the nominal operating temperature of the unit.
 Never apply pressure vessel temperatures above 65°C or consult the factory for approval.

-Legal periodic controls of the pressure vessel need to be performed according to the legal requirements of the country.
+WARNING: Legal periodic controls of the pressure vessel need to be performed according to the legal requirements